jude2510/JPMC-Quantitative-Research/README.md

 # JPMC-Quantitative-Research
-Completed a simulation focused on quantitative research methods.
-Analyzed a book of loans to estimate a customer's probability of default.
-Used dynamic programming to convert FICO scores into categorical data to predict defaults.
+* Completed a simulation focused on quantitative research methods
+* Analyzed a book of loans to estimate a customer's probability of default.
+* Used dynamic programming to convert FICO scores into categorical data to predict defaults.